- A five-day intensive lab — focused on screenwriting, the creative process, and the business of film — to take place online in March 2021

 - TIFF Writers’ Studio is geared towards feature-length scripts.
 Writers working in broadcast, interactive, web series, and transmedia with an interest in feature-length production are welcome to apply (should they meet the criteria outlined in #2).

 - Applicants must be in development (minimum first draft complete) on a feature-length project.
-Successful applicants will be required to submit a copy of their script to TIFF by February 21, 2020, so that it may be workshopped during the programme.
+Successful applicants should be ready to submit a copy of their script to TIFF by February 12, 2021, so that it may be read by mentors and peers and workshopped during the programme.

 - Applicants must commit to attending the full programme in order to be considered.